 He was not like the other elves.
 The others wore the brown leather armor of Lenagard.
 These guards were taller than she was and had a thicker build than most elves.
 Their armor was different too; it had a jagged spiked appearance that suited their names.

 “Hello, Tsuke, Tuk, if you would could you open the door for me please,” The young elven woman replied.

-Ayana entered through the castle doors and took the elafi toward the kitchen.
-Just as she entered the doorway a young elf boy with fiery red hair and snake like eyes just like hers appeared in front of her almost knocking her down.
-The boy was not much taller than a ten-year-old was and his skin was covered with light gray scales.
+Anika entered the left door.
+She went through the castle and took the elafi toward the kitchen.
+As she entered the doorway a young elf boy with fiery red hair and snake like eyes like hers appeared in front of her.
+He almost knocked her down.
+The boy was not much taller than a ten-year-old and his skin was covered with light gray scales.

-This was Prince Atron Reu; a half-dragon, half-fire elf was brought to the Gaian Elves by the wolves.
-Queen Esmir once she saw him had adopted him.
+This was Prince Atron Reu; a half-dragon, half-fire elf who was brought to the Earth Elves by the wolves.
+Queen Esmir, once she saw him, had adopted him.
 He was her only heir as she had no male children of her own.

 “Where are you going so hastily young prince,” She asked.

 Anika slammed the elafi on a counter in front of her.
 She pulled out a large skinning knife.
 The prince looked up eager at the dead elafi as she started to slice and clean the meat.

 “To meet a friend of mine, it doesn’t matter though.
 BlackHeart is that for me?”
 He replied.

 “Do you know any other elves that eat meat around here?” she laughed.

 “No, not really,” He answered, “but I do not understand why I am the only elf who eats meat.”